rieckpil/learning-samples/taming-thymeleaf-examples/FEEDBACK.md

 # Feedback for Wim II

 + great refactoring effort and introduction to fragments
-- after JS refactoring: Uncaught (in promise) ReferenceError: sidebarMenu is not defined (code examples lack the func sidebarMenu -> plain copy and paste failed)
+- after JS refactoring part: Uncaught (in promise) ReferenceError: sidebarMenu is not defined (code examples lack the function sidebarMenu -> plain copy and paste failed)
++ full file name on top of each code example is extremely helpful

 # Questions

-- how to create the nice shortcuts with background
+- how to create the nice screenshots with background